-For soil characterization, bulk topsoil samples (0 - 5 cm) were taken with metal-core sample augers directly under biocrust patches and in comparative zones without biocrust cover and sieved to 2 mm after air drying.
-Bulk density (BD) and soil water content were determined gravimetrically.
-The particle size distribution was determined for seven fractions according to Köhn (1929) combining sieving of fractions >20 μm and pipetting of fractions <20 μm.
+Bulk topsoil samples (0-5 cm) were taken with metal-core sample augers directly under biocrust patches and in comparative zones without biocrust cover and sieved to 2 mm after air drying.

+185 Bulk density (BD) and soil water content were determined gravimetrically.
+The particle size distribution was determined for seven fractions according to (1929) combining sieving of fractions >20 μm and pipetting of fractions <20 μm.
 Soil texture was interpreted according to the WRB soil classification system (Jahn et al., 2006).

 Soil pH was determined in water by a WTW pH 340 (WTW GmbH, Weilheim, Germany) using a Sentix 81 electrode, and electrical conductivity was measured with a conductivity meter (LE703, Mettler Toledo, USA).
-Total carbon (Ct) and nitrogen (Nt) of the bulk topsoil samples (0 - 5 cm) were analyzed using oxidative heat combustion at 1150 °C in a Vario EL III elemental analyzer (Elementar Analysensysteme GmbH, Hanau, Germany).
-Total organic carbon (TOC) was corrected by the carbonates content of samples with pH >6.7.
-The carbonate content was determined from the volumetric titration of the reaction with 10% HCl using a calcimeter (Eijkelkamp, Giesbeek, Netherlands).
+Total carbon ( $C_t$ ) and nitrogen ( $N_t$ ) were analyzed using oxidative heat combustion at 1150 °C in a Vario EL III elemental analyzer (Elementar Analysensysteme GmbH, Hanau, Germany).

 The physical stability of soil aggregates was measured to quantify the destructive effect of water and mechanical forces through two-stage sieving: dry and wet (Hartge and Horn, 2009).
-Water-stable aggregates were measured by sieving 200 g of undisturbed, air-dried soil samples, homogeneized to 30.0 mm, through a stack of sieves of decreasing mesh size (19.0, 14.7, 9.8, 6.8, 4.8, 3.3, 2.0 mm, plus that collected the remainder below 2.0 mm) and
+The water-stable aggregates were measured by sieving undisturbed air-dried soil samples through a pile of sieves of decreasing mesh size (19.0,

-- then repeating the same process underwater (Six et al., 2000).
-Finally, coarse fragments (stones) were removed and the values for each size were calculated relative to weight of the initial sample.
-With this aggregate stability data, accumulated frequency curves were calculated, and a set of stability indexes were estimated: difference in mean weight diameter of the aggregates (ΔMWD) (Hartge and Horn, 2009; Van Bavel, 1950; Loaiza Puerta et al., 2018), difference in geometric mean diameter (ΔGMD) (Mazurak, 1950; Kemper and Rosenau, 1986), water stability aggregate ratio (WSAR) (Liu et al., 2014) and the proportion of soil macroaggregates of a diameter less - than 2 mm ( $R{<2 mm}$ ) (Liang et al., 2015) as described below. $\Delta$ MWD and $\Delta$ GMD indicate how much the average diameter of soil aggregates changes between dry and wet conditions.
-The main difference between $\Delta$ MWD and $\Delta$ GMD is that the first considers a linear behavior between the different aggregate size classes, while the $\Delta$ GMD considers a logarithmic fitting.
+14.7, 9.8, 6.8, 4.8, 3.3, and 2.0 mm) then, by repeating the same process underwater.
+Finally, the values for each size were calculated relative to the initial sample and corrected by coarse fragments content.
+With this aggregate stability data, accumulated frequency curves were calculated, and a set of indexes were estimated: mean weight diameter of the aggregates (ΔMWD) (Hartge and Horn, 2009; Van Bavel, 1950), Geometric mean diameter (ΔGMD) (Mazurak, 1950), water stability aggregate ratio (WSAR) (Liu et al., 2014) and the proportion of soil macroaggregates of a diameter less than 2 mm (R<2 mm) (Liang et al., 2015) as described below.

-200 Difference in mean weight diameter ( $\Delta MWD$ ):
+Difference in mean weight diameter ( $\Delta MWD$ ):